 Once your doctor has diagnosed you properly – you can then decide which treatment will work best for your infection of H. pylori.

-You could choose to stay with your doctor for drug therapy, or you could decide to go for a natural alternative, like Matula Herbal Formula, which is clinically proven to be highly effective in the treatment of H. pylori.
+You could choose to stay with your doctor for drug therapy, or you could decide to go for a natural alternative, like Matula Tea, which is clinically proven to be highly effective in the treatment of H. pylori.

 Don’t ever feel obligated to stick with your doctor for treatment as well, just because he has given you a diagnosis.
-And don’t ever be pushed into drug therapy or surgery if you feel it's not right for you.
+And don’t ever be pushed into drug therapy or surgery - especially if you feel it's not right for you.
 Take some time to do some research on the negative effects these options and check out other avenues first!

 The sole purpose of any H. pylori test is to detect an infection or presence of H. pylori bacteria in your stomach and upper part of your small intestine (duodenum).